aggie-coding-club/Leetcamp-Spring-2020/Week#1/README.md

 **Challenge:**

-`Toeplitz Matrix:` For me, the trickiest part of this problem was just figuring otu a solution!
+`Toeplitz Matrix:` For me, the trickiest part of this problem was just figuring out a solution!
 Once you have it down, the coding is very fairly straightforward: https://leetcode.com/problems/toeplitz-matrix/description/